vojtechruz/vojtechruzicka-blog/src/posts/java-try-with-resources/index.md

 The limitation is, though that all the resources used need to be final of effectively final.

 ## Implementing your own resources
 The good news is that you can create your own resources, which can be used in `try-with-resources`.
-All you need to do is to implement either `java.io.Closeable` or `java.lang.AutoCloseAble`.
+All you need to do is to implement either `java.io.Closeable` or `java.lang.AutoCloseable`.

 How are they different? `Closeable` is older, available since Java 5, `AutoCloseable` was introduced in Java 7 along with `try-with-resources`.
 Since Java 7, `Closeable` actually extends `AutoCloseable`.